-We have chickens and we raise couple of pigs each year that we butcher and smoke ourselves.
+We raise chickens, cultivate Shiitake mushrooms, grow garlic for a local market and forage for wild fruits, edibles and medicinal plants.
 We grow a variety of fruit trees and each year we’ll graft locally grown heirloom varieties of apples that we sell on the island.
-We cultivate Shiitake mushrooms, grow garlic for a local market and forage for wild fruits, edibles and medicinal plants.
 In the winter we manage our wood lot and cut trees for fuel and for building materials, that we mill on our Wood Mizer sawmill.

 We constantly strive for greater independence from the fossil fuel based economic system and for even more creative use of the resources around us.
 We think about it as a positive-impact kind of life rather than low-impact; we belong in nature, with nature, and our actions in the landscape

 shouldn’t necessarily be minimal but rather focused on being beneficial and harmonious.

 In the summers we offer a program of workshops and lectures within the sustainable practices we use in our every day life, such as food preservation, gardening and fruit tree cultivation, wood work and herbal medicine.
 And in the middle of all this is the Deer Isle Hostel.
 One of few hostels on the coast of Maine, it is set right here on our farm, in a 17th century style timber framed house that Dennis built himself from the stone foundation up, using local materials and hand tools.
 From late May to September we see travelers from all around the world come to enjoy the scenic beauty, the water with world renowned sea kayaking and canoeing opportunities and hiking trails in the adjacent nature preserve.
 We offer more than just a good night sleep and a communal dinner each evening; here our guests experience a way of life they might never